More new additions to my shop this week!

-I have made little Christmas trees before – and you can still order this type – but when I came to making them again this year, I felt I wanted to adapt them into something more natural and organic feeling.
+I have made little Christmas trees before – pictured here – but when I came to making them again this year, I felt I wanted to adapt them into something more natural and organic feeling.

 I’m so pleased with the result!

 To be honest, I can’t make up my mind if I prefer them with or without decorations.
-They are so sweet in their natural state in a miniature pine forest.
+They are so sweet in their natural state as a miniature pine forest.

-But they are also lovely with the little seed beads too – I can’t decide, so I’m offering both!
+But they are also lovely with the little seed beads too (rather hard to see in the photos).
+I just can’t decide, so I’m offering both!

 (Click on a picture to enlarge it.)

 The former is made in 100% bamboo yarn, hand-dyed and balled by women in an economically deprived region of South Africa, providing much-needed employment and empowerment.
 The latter is a bamboo and wool blend yarn.
 The trees are stuffed with 100% British sheep wool, an annually renewable resource.
 The teeny stars are crocheted with embroidery cotton.

 I don’t purchase new beads, buttons, or embroidery cotton as I aim to keep Little Conkers as sustainable as possible.
 When I need buttons and embroidery thread, they come from charity shops.
 The tiny red and gold seed beads on the trees are from my stash.
 I’ve been trying to think when I purchased them – I know it was when I was in my first flat, so probably around 15 years ago.
 I have (obviously) never found a use for all of them, but I can’t throw perfectly good beads away, so I think it’s entirely in keeping with my ethos to use them on these little trees.